-(By Roy Williams) A number of marketing’s oldest ideas are getting repackaged and renamed by the online marketing crowd.
-Among these new names are transparency, engagement, and the Zero Moment of Truth.
+(By Roy H. Williams) A number of marketing’s oldest ideas are getting repackaged and renamed by the online marketing crowd.
+Among these new digital buzzwords are transparency, engagement, and the Zero Moment of Truth.

 What is transparency, really?

 One clothing store says, “We have the biggest selection, the highest quality, the best service, and the lowest prices.”

 Another clothing store says, “Sure, we’re more expensive.
 But looking good costs money.
 How good do you want to look?”

 The more expensive clothing store admitted the downside and won your admiration and your trust.